In the medical community, working locum tenens means you

 Many doctors work locum tenens in addition to their

-full time position.
+permanent position.
 Younger doctors may want to earn extra income or

 experience different clinical environments, while older doctors may use

 it as a means of maintaining a part-time schedule.

 and other medical professionals like you get locum